vykuang/TO-bikeshare-membership/docs/prefect.md

 If we configure a remote instance to act as agent, and install the project dependencies, we wouldn't need to pass the `infrastructure` arg to Deployment.
 This would be a very basic setup.

 Work queues are mostly managed by prefect automatically.
 Set in deployment and agent start so that they match.
 Think of it as a pub/sub topic.

+### Agent Infra

+What does it need?

+* Poll prefect cloud (set API and work-queue env var)
+* Fetch flow code from S3 block (S3 read)
+* Fetch data (S3 read)
+* Retrieve model from MLflow registry (S3 read)
+* Preprocess and write to intermediate storage (S3 write)
+* Fetch from intermediate model and train
+* Register model back to MLflow artifact store (S3 write)

+Requirements

+* prefect
+* boto3
+* all reqs of model training
+    * sklearn
+    * mlflow, etc.

+Elephant in the room - I need a way to put all the bikeshare data onto the S3 bucket.

+Okay let's put one up, and run a dockerized agent locally

 ## Testing